waltervanheuven/auto-alt-text/README.md

 ## Edit generated alt text and apply to Powerpoint file

-The generated alt text is saved to a text file so that it can be edited.
-You can apply the edited alt text in the file to the powerpoint file using the command below.
+The generated alt texts are saved to a text file so that these it can be edited.
+You can apply the edited alt texts in the file to the powerpoint file using the option `--replace`.
 The Powerpoint file is saved as `<filename>_alt_text.pptx`.

 ```sh
 python source/auto_alt_text.py pptx/test1.pptx --replace pptx/test1_kosmos-2_edited.txt